UPDATED FOR 2016

 203-322-1646, ext.
 652; www.stamfordmuseum.org

 Learn how maple sap from trees is turned into syrup, sample the syrup, and purchase a bottle to take home.
-Family activities include maple-themed crafts, storytelling, face painting, tree tapping demonstrations, hayrides, and the popular pancake brunch.
-See several different maple sugaring processes, including how the Native Americans created sugar from sap using the "hot rock" method, and then stop by the maple sugarhouse and watch how the modern evaporation technique takes place. $10.
+Family activities include maple-themed crafts, storytelling, face painting, tree tapping demonstrations, and hayrides.
+See several different maple sugaring processes, including how the Native Americans created sugar from sap using the "hot rock" method, and then stop by the maple sugarhouse and watch how the modern evaporation technique takes place.
+Pancake brunch on Sunday, 11am-2pm for an additional $6 per person.
+Daily admission is $5 for members, $10 for non-members.

 Personalize your support by sponsoring a bucket throughout the season.
 The center will place a name tag on each bucket and you will receive a pint of your very own pure Connecticut maple syrup.
-Each sponsorship opportunity is $50.
-For more information, call Meg Slavin at 203-322-1646, ext.
-6548.
+Each sponsorship opportunity is $100.
+For more information, call Marina at 203-977-6533.

 Wilton Ambler Farm